Easy Sourdough Naan Recipe

 Ingredients

-- ½ cup active starter
+- ½ cup active sourdough starter

-- 2 ¼ cup all purpose flour
+- 2 ¼ cups all-purpose flour

 - ½ cup milk

-- ¼ cup plain or greek yogurt
+- ¼ cup plain or Greek yogurt

-- 1 ½ teaspoon salt
+- 1 ½ teaspoons salt

-- parsley and cilantro to garnish
+- Chopped parsley or cilantro for garnish

 Instructions